Swayam0407/CleverCoin/README.md

 # CleverCoin 💰

-CleverCoin is a dynamic web application designed to simplify expense tracking for individuals and organizations.
+CleverCoin is a dynamic web app designed to simplify expense tracking for individuals and organizations.
 Built with the MERN stack (MongoDB, Express.js, React.js, Node.js), this user-friendly platform helps you manage your finances with ease.

 ## 🌟 Features